Next year’s TCM Film Festival: Movie recommendations

 “The Victors” (Columbia, 1963)

-Always wanted to see this movie, about a group of American soldiers fighting their way across Europe, and the toll it takes on them even though they ostensibly winning their battles.
+Always wanted to see this movie, about a group of American soldiers fighting their way across Europe, and the toll it takes on them even though they are ostensibly winning their battles.
 George Peppard and George Hamilton worked together again a few years after “Home From The Hill.”
 Also starring Vince Edwards, Romy Schneider, Elke Sommer, Rosanna Schaffiano and Jeanne Moreau.

 – David B. Wilkerson